SynBioDex/SbolStandardWebsite/content/home/getstarted.md

 # A Projects section created with the Portfolio widget.
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 25  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.

-title = "What is SBOL?"
+title = "Getting Started"
 subtitle = ""

 [content]